 Should I talk with a bank/lender before looking at homes?

 YES!
-The market is hot and you need to get a pre-approval from the lender to understand your budget and to be able to act quick in this competitive market.
+The market is always changing and you need to get a pre-approval from the lender to understand your budget and to be able to act quick in this competitive market.
 As a first time home buyer you may also find some great incentives when chatting with a lender.

 Do I need a realtor to buy a house?

 I strongly recommend using a realtor when buying a home.
 99% of the time you don’t pay me a commission as the commission comes from the seller.
 If there is anytime when you would be expected to pay, I always disclose that right away and discuss the best possible option available to you.
 Having a buyers agent helps protect your best interests and takes all the guess work about how to protect yourself for what may be the biggest transaction of your life.
 Click HERE to see how I could be of assistant to you in the buying process.

 How much do I need to save up for a down payment?